Gen Z’s 20 most-loved brands, ranked

 Google is a hit with Gen Z. In a new poll, those born between 1995 and 2015 ranked it as their generation’s most beloved brand.

-Morning Consult Brand Intelligence, a brand tracking platform that surveys thousands of brands daily, announced which companies are favorited by Gen Z. In the coming year, it’s estimated that they will surpass millennials as the largest U.S. generation.
+Morning Consult Brand Intelligence, a survey research technology company, announced which companies are favorited by Gen Z. In the coming year, it’s estimated that they will surpass millennials as the largest U.S. generation.

 The group found that Gen Z particularly prefers tech, entertainment, and food brands, which outperformed other categories.
 Following Google, the most popular companies included Netflix, YouTube, Amazon, and Oreo.
 Several retailers also made the top 10, such as Walmart and Target.
 And while Chick-Fil-A has earned some controversial headlines, it came in at No. 11.